leesper/couchdb-golang/README.md

 * Resource : a simple wrapper for HTTP requests and error handling
 * Server : CouchDB server instance
 * Database : CouchDB database instance
+* ViewResults : a representation of the results produced by design document views
+* ViewDefinition : a definition of view stored in a specific design document
+* Document : a representation of document object in database

 Inspired by [CouchDB-Python](https://github.com/djc/couchdb-python)